Selby family

-The Selby family is a prominent and prolific family in the English gentry that originated in Selby, Yorkshire, but largely settled in Northumberland and County Durham.
-At various points through history, the family owned Biddlestone Hall and Twizell Castle in Northumberland in addition to the manor houses Ightham Mote in Kent and at Beal, Northumberland.
+The Selby family, of English gentry, originated in Selby, Yorkshire, but largely settled in Northumberland.
+At various points through history, the family owned Biddlestone Hall and Twizell Castle in Northumberland in addition to the Manor House of Ightham Mote in Kent.
 The family had two baronetcies; the Selby and the Selby-Bigge but both are now extinct.

 The following are some of the more important branches of the family, several of which are interconnected by marriage between cousins:

 Selby of Biddlestone

 Biddlestone is a small village in the parish of Alwinton, Northumberland, on the fringe of the Northumberland National Park.

 The Selbys were granted the manor of Biddlestone in 1272.
-In 1346 Sir Walter Selby of Biddlestone, Royal Constable and Governor of the castle at Liddel Mote was captured by the Scots whilst defending the castle and he and two sons were executed.
+In 1346, Sir Walter Selby of Biddlestone, Royal Constable and Governor of the castle at Liddel Mote was captured by the Scots whilst defending the castle and he and two sons were executed.

 A fortified manor house was recorded at Biddlestone in 1415 and a survey in 1541 disclosed a pele tower with a barmkin in good repair in the ownership of Percival Selby.
-In 1715 the house was described as in the ownership of Thomas Selby and comprised a cruciform four winged structure with a central battlemented tower.
+In 1715, the house was described as in the ownership of Thomas Selby and comprised a cruciform four winged structure with a central battlemented tower.

 The family were Catholics with Jacobite sympathies.
 Ephraim Selby was involved in an uprising at Rothbury in 1715.

-In 1796 a later Thomas Selby replaced the old house with a much grander structure which became known as Biddlestone Hall.
+In 1796, a later Thomas Selby replaced the old house with a much grander structure which became known as Biddlestone Hall.
 The new house was remodelled by architect John Dobson in 1820 to incorporate a private Catholic chapel.

 The Biddlestone estate was sold by Walter Selby to the Forestry Commission in 1914 and the Hall was demolished in 1957.
 The chapel however was preserved and still stands as a Grade II* listed building.
 The arms of the Selby family, (Barry of eight, or and sable), are depicted in stained glass in the chapel.